Spiderman1013/HammyFit/README.md

 **Features**

 - Personalized Workout Plans: HammyFit tailors workout plans to your fitness level, goals, and preferences.
-- Exercise Details: HammyFit provides videos, images, and text descriptions of how to perform the exercises in your generated plan
+- Exercise Details: HammyFit provides videos, images, and text descriptions of how to perform the exercises in your generated plan.
 - Exercise Form Checker: Use your camera to check your form during exercises and receive real-time feedback.
 - Live chat: Talk directly to Hammy about your questions, who will answer factually using the latest fitness knowledge!